-We have only issued Class B Shares in the past 12 months (listed above).
+We have issued Class B and Class C Shares in the past 12 months (listed above).
 The funds received from the above-mentioned distributions are the same as the number of shares issued as the shares are valued at \$1 per share.